alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

   </iframe>
 </div>

-Next we will look at some d3 chart APIs that can help us position the bars and make it independent of the first letter of the month.
+Next we will look at some d3 chart APIs that can help us position the bars instead of spacing based on the first letter of each month.

 ## Scaling with the D3 Scale API